developershubhamsingh/Node/notes.md

         This is Entry point to the applications .
         Contains metadata (name,version.descriptions).
         Contains scripts( run ,build,test) .
-        Contains all record of the package install .
+        Contains all record of the packages install .

 # step to generate package.json
      NodejS must be installed in laptop